rihp/shark-attacks/README.md

 Possible Hypothesis:

+- The 5 species with the most registered attacks have a similar fatalities/survivals ratio

+- The activities with the most registered attacks have a very different fatalities/survivals ratio

+- The 'Provoked attacks? have a higher fatalities/survivals ratio than the 'Unprovoked attacks'

-Fishers and Surfers have less provoked attacks than other victims.
+- Fishers and Surfers have less 'Provoked attacks' than other victims.